ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 Now connect a USB cable to your flight board and use BLHeliSuite on Windows to connect.
-You will need to use BLHeliSuite32 for BLHeli_32 ESCs, and BLHeliSuite16 for older BLHeli_S ESCs.
+You will need to use BLHeliSuite32 for BLHeli_32 ESCs, and BLHeliSuite16 for BLHeli/BLHeli_S ESCs.